 National Register of Historic Places in Mendocino County

-The school has traditional, axial siting perpendicular to Highway 1.
-Architecturally it is a combination of rural simplicity and mixed stylistic influences.
-The change of siding from cove rustic boards to fish scale shingles was undoubtedly influenced by the San Francisco Victorians then under construction, yet the entry porch draws from Greek Revival with simplified columns.
+The building is a combination of rural simplicity and mixed stylistic influences.
+The change of siding from cove rustic boards to fish scale shingles was probably influenced by the San Francisco Victorians then under construction.
+The entry porch draws from Greek Revival with simplified columns.